 RawNet2 is a DNN-based model, input with raw audio waveforms.
 RawNet2 is a combination of the original RawNet1 [1] architecture and SincNet.
 “The first layer of RawNet2 is essentially the same as that of SincNet”, because SincNet processes raw audio waveforms directly, avoiding the need for handcrafted feature extraction.
 SincNet employs sinc functions as predefined filter shapes [2].
 In RawNet2, the upper layers are the same as the residual blocks and GRU layer as RawNet1.
 They also used a “filter-wise feature map scaling (FMS) using a sigmoid function applied to residual block outputs” .
 The role of FMS is acting like an attention mechanism to provide more discriminative representations.

-Fighting AI with AI: Fake Speech Detection using Deep Learning
+Fighting AI with AI: Fake Speech Detection Using Deep Learning

 Hafiz Malik, Raghavendar Changalvala